apache/artemis-examples/examples/features/clustered/clustered-queue/readme.md

 We then send some messages via the producer, and we verify that **both** consumers receive the sent messages in a round-robin fashion.

-In other words, ActiveMQ Artemis **load balances** the sent messages across all consumers on the cluster
+In other words, Apache Artemis **load balances** the sent messages across all consumers on the cluster

 This example uses JNDI to lookup the JMS Queue and ConnectionFactory objects.
 If you prefer not to use JNDI, these could be instantiated directly.